updatecli/website/content/en/blog/2024/05/welcome_releasepost.md

 We want to automatically publish them to our git repository.

-The next step was to write a Updatecli policy that would run `releasepost` and take care of opening pull requests when needed, such as this [one](https://github.com/updatecli/website/pull/1428).
+The next step was to write an Updatecli policy that would run `releasepost` and take care of opening pull requests when needed, such as this [one](https://github.com/updatecli/website/pull/1428).

 ### Updatecli Policy